Charleston Film Wedding Photographer

 • Emotional transitions

-• Dark receptions
+• Low-light receptions

 • Fast movement

-• Rapid transitions
+• Rapid timeline shifts

 Why Film Feels Different (And Why You Can’t Quite Explain It)